I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorscx/ns-sensorscx-_sensor_controller_config.md

     _In_ size_t OutputBufferLength,
     _In_ size_t InputBufferLength,
     _In_ ULONG IoControlCode);</pre>

+`EvtSensorDisableWake`

+`EvtSensorEnableWake`

 `EvtSensorGetDataFieldProperties`

 This callback function returns the properties of a given data field associated with a sensor.

 <pre class="syntax">NTSTATUS EVT_SENSOR_DRIVER_GET_DATA_FIELD_PROPERTIES(